 Many viewers will recognize Mel Giedroyc and Sue Perkins from their pun-tastic days hosting “The Great British Baking Off,” but the duo have been in the business of pratting around on screen and stage together for over three decades.

-Their latest adventure as a pair of bumbling assassins in Peacock’s “Hitmen” represents in some ways a dramatic departure from the “sweet and fluffy” halcyon days of “Bake Off.”
+Their latest adventure as a pair of bumbling assassins in Sky and Peacock’s “Hitmen” represents in some ways a dramatic departure from the “sweet and fluffy” halcyon days of “Bake Off.”
 However, fans of their infectious camaraderie needn’t worry.
 Perkins reassures that their trademark “pissing about” is still a key ingredient of this batter, just sub in bullets for chocolate chips.

 “It was nice to do something which was so radically different from ‘Bake Off’ and to surprise people,” says Giedroyc.
 “You don’t often get the chance to do that in life, you get a bit pigeonholed and people just think, ‘Oh you’re the guys that talk about cakes.’
 To get this job, go left field and do something different, felt brilliant.”

 Each episode of “Hitmen,” which premiered in the U.K. in March and launches Aug.
 6 on Peacock, is essentially a three-hander between Fran (Perkins), Jamie (Giedroyc) and the poor hit they have tied up in the back of their yellow murder wagon.

 But instead of coldly blowing their marks’ brains out like professional killers, Fran and Jamie are a lonesome pair who prefer to have a chat and get to know their victims a little, with often disastrous consequences.